Morris Eight: Morris Eight Series E

+A vertical-lensed headlight conversion was available from Lucas, to give better lighting.

+USHM engine

+The engine was upgraded to the Morris USHM series, getting a new cylinder head, still side-valve however, the unit being very similar to those used in Series I and II cars.
+Increased power to 29 bhp was now available and the crankshaft was counterbalanced and fitted with shell-type bearings.
+The gearbox was now four-speed with synchromesh on second, third and top.
+The Lucas electrics remained at 6 volts, but now with automatic regulation of the dynamo in a two-brush system.
+Top speed was around 58 mi/h.

 The engine went on to be used, with very minor changes, in the series MM from 1948 till 1953 Morris Minor and was also adapted as an auxiliary power unit in Centurion, Conqueror and Chieftain tanks.
 Morris also used this engine as the basis of special Marine and Stationary power plants.

-Postwar cars were sometimes fitted with vertical-lensed headlights, to get better lighting.